-How Your Choices at Home Can Affect Safety on The Job (Safety Talk)
+How Your Choices at Home Can Affect Safety on The Job Safety Talk

-One Time Poor Choices Affect Work
+One-Time Poor Choices Can Affect Work

 There are choices you make at home that can lead to safety issues on the job.
 For example, you go out with your friends to a late Sunday night football game.
-You choose to go to the bar with your buddies afterwards and drink until 1AM knowing you have to be up at 4AM to go to work.
-You make it into work on time, but you still are feeling the effects of alcohol and you are very fatigued.
+You choose to go to the bar with your buddies afterward and drink until 1 AM, knowing you have to be up at 4 AM to go to work.
+You make it to work on time, but you still are feeling the effects of alcohol, and you are very fatigued.
 You are now putting everyone and the company at a risk for an injury or some type of loss.

 Lifestyle Choices and Work

 Even choices that are perceived as positive can have a negative effect at work.
 For example, you choose to take a second job cutting grass during the day when you are off from your night job for extra money.
-A few weeks into this routine you realize how hard it is to get enough rest before going into your night shift job as a forklift operator.
-One night at work you start to fall asleep and strike a support beam to a large shelving system.
-Half of the shelves collapse dropping expensive computer components to the floor below.
+A few weeks into this routine, you realize how hard it is to get enough rest before going into your night shift job as a forklift operator.
+One night at work, you start to fall asleep and strike a support beam to a large shelving system.
+Half of the shelves collapse, dropping expensive computer components to the floor below.
 The company now faces a loss of over $400,000.
-Sure you may get fired, but how will this affect everyone else at that worksite and the company on a larger scale?
+Sure, you may get fired, but how will this affect everyone else at that worksite and the company on a larger scale?

 We do not owe our entire lives to our jobs.
-We do have freedom to do basically anything we want to outside of work.
-It is just important to realize how these decisions affect not only yourself at work, but also your fellow coworkers and the company as a whole.
+We do have the freedom to do basically anything we want to outside of work.
+It is just important to realize how these decisions affect not only yourself at work but also your fellow coworkers and the company as a whole.

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!